Uniform and $L^q$-Ensemble Reachability of Parameter-dependent Linear Systems: Structural results

-is dense in $X_n(\p)$ with respect to $\|\cdot\|_{X_n(\p)}$.
-Note that discrete-time systems are not considered in \cite{triggiani75}, but the latter equivalence also holds for discrete-time parameter-dependent systems, cf. \cite[Theorem~1]{schonlein2016controllability}.
-Moreover, we emphasize that $\mathcal{L}_{(A,B)}$ is dense in $X_n(\p)$ if and only if for each $\e>0$ and each $f \in X_n(\p)$ there exist scalar polynomials $p_1, \ldots, p_m$ such that
+is dense in $X_n(\p)$.
+Note that discrete-time systems are not considered in \cite{triggiani75}, but condition \eqref{eq:density_cond_er} as well as the latter equivalence also hold for discrete-time parameter-dependent systems, cf.~\cite[Theorem~1]{schonlein2016controllability}.} Moreover, we emphasize that ${L(A,B)}$ is dense in $X_n(\p)$ if and only if for each $\e>0$ and each $f \in X_n(\p)$ there exist {complex polynomials} $p_1, \ldots, p_m$ such that

-The latter links on one hand ensemble reachability to polynomial approximation.
-On other hand, ensemble reachability of a pair $(A,B)$ can also be expressed in terms of multicity of the matrix multiplication operator ${\cal M}_A$, cf. for instance \cite{herrero1985multicyclic}.
-A bounded linear operator $T$ defined on a separable Banach space $X$ is called $n$-multicyclic if there is an $n$-tuple $(x_1,...,x_n)\in X \times ...\times X$ such that $X$ equals the closure of
+The latter condition links {ensemble reachability to polynomial approximations as well as to} the notion of cyclicity of the multiplication operators ${\cal M}_A$.
+More precisely, a bounded linear operator $T$ defined on a separable Banach space $X$ is called $l$-multicyclic if there is an $l$-tuple $(x_1,...,x_l) \in X^l$ such that the closure of